Back to the journal

 Even a few guided questions can protect details that might otherwise fade.

-The digital age gives families tools, but attention is still the essential ingredient.
-A preserved story is a gift of context, not just a collection of files.
+The digital age gives families tools, but attention still does the real work.
+A preserved story is context, not just a folder of files.

 Stay connected